‣ Astra CLI

 HIBERNATED

 state.
-The creation command, will resume the db when needed.
+The creation command will resume the db when needed.

-✅ 2c - Get help
+✅ 3.3.c - Get help

-To show help, enter following command:
+To show help, enter the following command:

 🖥️ Sample output